Why saving meeting notes in folders is a big problem. Here's how you should organize your meeting notes instead.

 With folder-based note-taking tools, the primary way to locate information is usually keyword-based searches.
 That can make it difficult or impossible to retrieve information with any nuance or filtering due to the volume of information.

-Instead, Hugo’s calendar-centric approach allows meeting notes and agendas to self-organize based on all the data in the calendar invite.
-If someone is at a meeting with you, by default Hugo offers to share the agenda with them.
+Instead, Fellow’s calendar-centric approach allows meeting notes and agendas to self-organize based on all the data in the calendar invite.
+If someone is at a meeting with you, by default Fellow offers to share the agenda with them.
 The same thing goes for notes on the meeting.

 Without doing anything, you can find your notes based on who was there, what team they’re on, and what company they’re at—all of that happens automatically.